 Chorale rehearsals take place on Sunday afternoons from 1:30pm – 4:00pm at the Lutheran Church of the Reformation (212 Capitol Street, NE, Washington, DC) starting August 29, 2021.

 In addition to the Solo & Chamber performance opportunities, soloists are encouraged to contact Mr. Leavitt about opportunities to sing on Chorale concerts during the year.

 Singers in all voice parts are encouraged to join the Chorale.
-Singers new to the Club and the Chorale can expect to be auditioned by Mr. Leavitt about opportunities to sing on Chorale concerts during the year.
+Singers new to the Club and the Chorale can expect to be auditioned by Mr. Leavitt to ensure proper voice placement in the Chorale.

 For detailed audition requirements, visit our auditions page.